giorgioangel/vesuvius-3dstreamer/README.md

 The Vesuvius 3D DataStreamer is crafted to meet the growing demands of processing an increasing number of high-resolution 3D segments from the Herculaneum scrolls of the Vesuvius Challenge (https://scrollprize.org/).

 It is designed to bypass the limitations of in-memory data loading by directly streaming from disk sampled 3D blocks, which becomes increasingly critical in training pipelines as the dataset expands.

+If possible, it can sample also from numpy arrays loaded in the RAM.
+In this case, the access to the data is faster.

 ## Components
 ### datautils
-`streamer.py`: Implements `VesuviusStream`, a PyTorch `IterableDataset` for streaming 3D chunks from multiple Zarr archives.
-It is designed for efficiency, only loading the necessary data for each chunk.
+`streamer.py`: Implements `VesuviusStream`, a PyTorch `IterableDataset` for streaming 3D chunks from multiple Zarr archives (on disk) or numpy arrays (loaded on RAM).
+When dealing with disk-data, the algorithm is designed for efficiency, only loading the necessary data for each chunk.
 Can sample with two strategies: `uniform` will first uniformly select one file, and then sample without replacement within the file; `proportional` will select one file with a probability proportional to the number of samples in it (more samples, more probability).

 ### tools
 `converter.py`: A script to convert TIFF files into a Zarr archive, with options for cropping and chunking, facilitating efficient 3D array manipulation.